Financial aid and loans for US overseas students

-Sallie Mae approved loans for tuition fees and material fees associated with your program.
+Sallie Mae Student Loans can be used for tuition fees and material fees associated with your program.

 Please ensure you are aware of the following process involved in relation to private financial loans.